CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-symfony.md

 ### Configure monolog to use error_log

-Make sure that Symfony send error level logs to error_log, then you will be able to read them in clever-cloud log console.
+For your application logs to be collected and available in the console and CLI, you need to configure monolog to use its `error_log` output.

-Here is an exemple of monolog configuration that stores all log messages during a request but only send them to error_log if one of the messages reaches error level:
+That does not mean that it will only output error level logs, you can set it to use any level, here is an exemple with the info level (and above):

 ```
 monolog: